-The Great Lakes Water Authority (GLWA) is the regional wholesale provider of water and sewer services to southeast Michigan (Aa1 stable).
-Fully established in 2016, GLWA is an incorporated municipal authority operating under the guidance of a six-member board consisting of one appointee each of the counties of Macomb (Aa1 stable), Oakland (Aaa stable), and Wayne (Baa2 stable), two appointees of the Mayor of Detroit, and one of the Governor of Michigan.
-The water enterprise treats water from Lake Huron, Lake St. Clair and the Detroit River and distributes treated water to a service area population of approximately 3.8 million.
+The Great Lakes Water Authority (GLWA) is the regional wholesale provider of water and sewer services to southeast Michigan.
+Fully established in 2016, GLWA is an incorporated municipal authority operating under the guidance of a six-member board consisting of one appointee each of the counties of Macomb (Aa1 stable), Oakland (Aaa stable), and Wayne (Baa2 stable), two appointees of the Mayor of Detroit, and one of the Governor of Michigan (Aa1 stable).
+The sewer enterprise collects, treats and disposes of wastewater produced by a service area population of approximately 2.8 million.